-Laura Hoyano, Associate Professor in Law and Senior Research Fellow
+Laura Hoyano, Professor of Law and Senior Research Fellow

 BCL, MA (Oxon), BA (Hons History), MA (History), JD (Alberta)

 Laura Hoyano's career in academia and at the Canadian and English Bars focuses on the intersections between areas of law commonly regarded as disconnected: Child Abuse and Criminal, Tort, Human Rights, Family and Evidence Law (taking a comparative approach); Evidence Law and Human Rights; Medical Law & Ethics, Tort Law and Human Rights; and Criminal, Tort and Contract Law (deception and misrepresentation).Contact Laura Law at Wadham